4-Post Hydraulic Press

 A Note Regarding High-Precision Applications:

 With a 4-Post design, the platen is considered to be “floating” on the guide rods.
 Wider beds and higher tonnages can affect this frame’s ability to maintain platen parallelism.
 A 4-post press with a wider bed will often require more than one ram.
-This can also limit the machine’s ability to maintain a parallel platen condition, since the rams stroke at slightly different rates.
+This can also limit the machine’s ability to maintain a parallel platen condition, since the stroke of the ram is at slightly different rates.
 Higher tonnage presses require larger diameter guide rods, resulting in larger bushing clearances which can impact parallelism as well.
 Parallelism can be achieved through the incorporation of a guided die set which forces the platen to lower uniformly.

 Features and Benefits